redbrick/static-site/source/help/tutorials/static-web/index.md

 ## Why
 There are many [Problem with cms](http://blog.theinternets.be/the-problem-with-modern-content-management-systems/) some due to security others dues to infrastructure dependency, database or running a server
 Allows us to separate layout from content.
-Produces HTML which is easy to host ans share.
+Produces HTML which is easy to host and share.

 ## Dynamic vs static
 ### Static Site